What Is Overmolding. Insert Molding, Two Shot Molding And Co Injection Molding

 Co Injection Molding

-Co Injection molding is a special type of injection molding process where two different materials are molded in a single operation.
 Unlike insert molding or two-shot molding where the substrate is a pre-molded part, in the case of co-injection molding both materials are in a molten state.
-What that means is that the substrate material will remain in a molten state when the subsequent materials get injected.
+What that means is that the substrate material will remain in a molten state when the subsequent materials are injected.

 Co Injection Molding Manufacturing Process